Connective tissue deficiency syndrome

 Many other treatment approaches, including electrical stimulation, massage and physiotherapy, may also be tried by modern medical practitioners.
 And if the chronic pain interferes with sleep, anti-depressants may be prescribed.
 And when all else fails, and especially in the case of localized connective tissue deficiency syndrome, patients may be referred to a surgeon.
 Unfortunately, surgery often makes the problem worse.
 Surgeons will use x-ray technology as a diagnostic tool, which does not always properly diagnose the pain source.
 And decisions to remove cartilage tissue will most commonly result in arthritis.

-Caring Medical’s Natural Medicine Approach to Connective Tissue Deficiency Syndrome
+Caring Medical’s Approach to Connective Tissue Deficiency Syndrome

 A better approach, in our opinion, is to stop using anti-inflammatory medications and cortisone shots, as well as to determine the root cause of the connective tissue deficiency.
-Since individuals with CTDS are in a catabolic metabolic state, that is, one of destruction or breaking down of materials, anabolic hormone levels are checked.
+Since individuals with CTDS are in a catabolic metabolic state, that is, one of destruction or breaking down of materials, we often recommend patients have anabolic hormone levels checked.
 Anabolic refers to the constructive part of metabolism that involves building up, regenerating and repairing.
-Anabolic hormones, which include growth hormone, DHEA, testosterone and progesterone, help stimulate connective tissue growth.
+Anabolic hormones, which include growth hormone, DHEA, testosterone, and progesterone, help stimulate connective tissue growth.
 Interestingly enough, the hormone estradiol, an excess of which is involved in a number of female reproductive disorders such as PMS, also has catabolic or destructive effects on connective tissue.
 This could, in fact, be one of the reasons why women are much more likely to suffer from connective tissue deficiency syndrome than men.
-If an individual’s anabolic hormone levels are low, natural hormone supplements are prescribed.
+If an individual’s anabolic hormone levels are low, natural hormone supplements are frequently recommended and we can work with a patient’s natural medicine provider to ensure that everything is being done from a diet, nutritional, and hormonal aspect to promote an anabolic state.
 In addition, it would be strongly recommended that neither oral contraceptives nor other synthetic forms of estrogen be taken.
-Dietary adjustments would be made and supplements would also be taken to help regulate estradiol levels.

-Other tests would include vitamin and amino acid levels, Diet Typing, pH testing, allergy testing, fatty acid analysis and malabsorption studies.
+Other recommended tests could include vitamin and amino acid levels, glucose tolerance, food sensitivity/allergy testing, fatty acid analysis and malabsorption studies.
 Results would determine what dietary changes, if any, would need to be made and what natural supplements would be appropriate.

 Connective tissue such as ligaments and tendons are made out of collagen, which is responsible for their strength, and which is weak in connective tissue deficiency syndrome.
-Because Prolotherapy stimulates cells to make good collagen, repairing the damage of the catabolic processes, it is an excellent complement to the other natural treatments mentioned above.
-Prolotherapy is the ultimate connective tissue proliferant, and the more anabolic the patient’s hormonal milieu, the more response he or she will be to treatments, and the more likely the chronic pain will be cured permanently.
+Because Prolotherapy initiates the healing cascade of collagen, repairing the damage of the catabolic processes, it is an excellent complement to the other natural treatments mentioned above.
+Prolotherapy is the ultimate connective tissue proliferant, and the more anabolic the patient’s hormonal milieu, the more response he or she will be to treatments and the more likely the chronic pain will be alleviated for good.